redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `ping_interval`

-how often to poll health.
+A duration string indicating how often to ping the host.

 Type: `string`